Hi,

 From India, Delhi

-From your query, it is understood that there is a breach of agreement from your side.
-As far as taking away certain documents is only to coerce you to come to terms with them.
-I suggest you not to hide your self from replying your stand as far as the documents are concerned.
-With regard to breach of agreement, sometimes it may need to read in between the lines.
-The agreement has to be gone through carefully.
+From your query, it is understood that there is a breach of agreement on your side.
+The act of taking away certain documents is intended to coerce you into coming to terms with the situation.
+I suggest that you do not avoid responding to your position regarding the documents.
+When dealing with a breach of agreement, sometimes it may be necessary to read between the lines and carefully review the agreement.

 From India, Madras